Notice of Annual General Meeting

-For the purposes of considering special resolution number 4, and in compliance with the Listings Requirements, the information listed below has been included in the Annual Financial Statements of the company for the year ended 30 June 2016, or the Integrated Report at the places indicated:
+For the purposes of considering special resolution number 4, and in compliance with the Listings Requirements, the information listed below has been included in the Annual Financial Statements of the company for the year ended 30 June 2017, or the Integrated Report, at the places indicated:

-- share capital of the company here in the Annual Financial Statements of the company for the financial year ended 30 June 2016.
+- share capital of the company – here of the Annual Financial Statements of the company for the year ended 30 June 2017.

 Listings Requirements and Companies Act requirements